 1 TB butter

-grated parmesan (I like to use parmigiano reggiano)
+grated parmesan (I like to use Parmigiano Reggiano)

 Wash kale leaves and pat them dry.

-Stack leaves and slice into thin ribbons.
+Stack the kale leaves and slice them into thin ribbons.

 Place oil in a large saute pan and grate in garlic.
 If it’s a large clove you may only want to use half, depending on how garlicky you want it.
-Heat oil and garlic on medium heat until the oil is hot and the garlic begins to sizzle and turn light golden brown.
+Heat oil and garlic on medium heat until the oil is hot and the garlic begins to sizzle and turns light golden brown.

 Immediately, before the garlic has a chance to get too brown, add the kale ribbons.
-Turn heat up a bit to medium-high and frequently toss the kale with tongs (if you’re using a coated nonstick pan, make sure your tongs are silicone coated or you could use a silicone spatula) until it’s well combined with oil and garlic and it begins to cook down and get tender.
+Turn heat up a bit to medium-high and frequently toss the kale with tongs (if you’re using a coated non-stick pan, make sure your tongs are silicone coated or you could use a silicone or wooden spatula) until it’s well combined with oil and garlic and it begins to cook down and get tender.
 This will happen quickly.

 Add salt and pepper, toss and transfer to serving bowl/plate.